turingschool-examples/pizza-express/README.md

 });
 ```

-Again, note that it's a Node convention to pass any errors as the first argument.
+Again, it's a Node convention to pass any errors as the first argument—and Request is going to go ahead and follow that convention.
 We can improve the quality of the error messages we get from our test suite if we catch that error.

 ```js
 it('should return a 200', (done) => {